Tula Chiefdom

 The Tula Kingdom is a Nigerian traditional state in northern Nigeria with its headquarters in Wange, Kaltungo Local Government Area, Gombe.
-It comprises three districts: Yiri, Baule and Wange, and is located 101 kilometres away from the Gombe State capital and 15 kilometres off the Adamawa-Yola highway.
+It comprises three districts: Yiri, Baule and Wange, and is located 101 km away from the Gombe State capital and 15 km off the Adamawa-Yola highway.
 The Present Mai or King Dr Abubakar Buba Atare II is the paramount ruler and chairman of Tula Chiefdom.

 Tula people

 The Tula people are known for being great warriors, as evidenced by the saying "Tula Maza Ba Tsoro," which indicates that Tula engaged in a Battle with the people of Misau Emirate present-day Bauchi State, a Jihad led by the 'Emir' of Misau, Mai Sale, who was not only defeated but also killed during the battle.
 His remains were buried at Sukube Baule in 1887 during the reign of Mai Baule Wumne.

 The Tula people were the only people of Ngazargamu / Bornu Empire descent who fought a commander of the Sokoto Caliphate and defeated the caliphate's army.
 The Tula people were never defeated on a battleground.
-Tula was among the few places that the founder of the Sokoto Caliphate, Usman Dan Fodio's army couldn't conquer during his Jihad.
+Tula was among the few settlements that resisted incorporation by the forces of Usman dan Fodio during the jihad that led to the establishment of the Sokoto Caliphate.